ruisen2000/RC4-Cracking-Circuit-2017-/README.md

 // Input:

 // secret_key [] : array of bytes that represent the secret key.
-In our implementation,
+In this implementation,
 // we will assume a key of 24 bits, meaning this array is 3 bytes long

 // encrypted_input []: array of bytes that represent the encrypted message.
-In our
-// implementation, we will assume the input message is 32 bytes
+In our implementation, we will assume the input message is 32 bytes

 // Output:

 // decrypted _output []: array of bytes that represent the decrypted result.
 This will
 // always be the same length as encrypted_input [].
 // initialize s array.
-You will build this in Task 1
+(Task 1)

 for i = 0 to 255 {
   s[i] = i;